Kenneth Keith

-Sir Kenneth James Keith (born 19 November 1937) is a New Zealand jurist and legal scholar.
-He was elected to the International Court of Justice in November 2005, serving a nine-year term during the years 2006 through 2015.
+Sir Kenneth James Keith (19 November 1937 – 13 May 2026) was a New Zealand jurist and legal scholar.
+He was elected to the International Court of Justice in November 2005 and served a nine-year term from 2006 to 2015.

-Early life and family
+Early life and education

 Keith was born in Auckland on 19 November 1937, and educated at Auckland Grammar School.
-He went on to study law at the University of Auckland, Victoria University of Wellington, graduating with a Bachelor of Laws degree in 1961 and a Master of Laws degree in 1964, before undertaking further study at Harvard Law School from 1964 to 1965.
+He went on to study law at the University of Auckland and Victoria University of Wellington, graduating with a Bachelor of Laws degree in 1961 and a Master of Laws degree in 1964, before undertaking further study at Harvard Law School from 1964 to 1965.